Multiplication Table

 What is an 8 multiples chart?

-How is the 8 table chart related to the 4 times table?
+How is the 8 times table related to the 4 times table?

 Why are all answers in the 8 times table even?

-How do you use the 8x tables chart for division?
+How do you use the 8 times table chart for division?

-What's the hardest fact in the 8 times table?
+What are the hardest facts in the 8 times table?

-Can I print the 8 times table chart?
+Can I print this 8 times table chart?

 Shares: